Flying Below The Radar

 Perhaps it suggests concern among investors that QT might get off to a more disruptive start than policy makers are hoping.

-Perhaps it suggests the continued openness to the possibility for a measurable risk asset price correction including stocks (IVV) sometime between now and December that causes the Fed to back off on raising interest rates at the end of the year.
+Perhaps it suggests the continued openness to the possibility for a measurable risk asset price correction, including stocks (IVV) sometime between now and December that causes the Fed to back off on raising interest rates at the end of the year.
 We’re not talking about the beginning of a new bear market type correction.
-Instead, it has typically taken a decline on the S&P 500 Index (VOO) in the range of about -7% over a two to six week period to get the Fed to stand down from further monetary tightening at any given point in time.
-Given how high and far capital markets have come in the so many years since the financial crisis coupled with the Fed’s recently expressed concerns about financial market stability, a somewhat more pronounced stock (DIA) correction in the -10% to -15% range over the course of a month or two would probably be needed today to induce the Fed to steer clear of raising rates in December.
+Instead, it has typically taken a decline on the S&P 500 Index (VOO) in the range of about -7% over a two to six-week period to get the Fed to stand down from further monetary tightening at any given point in time.
+Given how high and far capital markets have come in the so many years since the financial crisis, coupled with the Fed’s recently expressed concerns about financial market stability, a somewhat more pronounced stock (DIA) correction in the -10% to -15% range over the course of a month or two would probably be needed today to induce the Fed to steer clear of raising rates in December.

 Regardless, the fact that the probability for a December rate hike remains relatively low at barely over half suggests that the markets are worried about something unfolding between now and then that is measurable enough to cause the Fed to stand down.
 Any such event may bring with it opportunity – the famed post crisis strategy of buying the dip – or it could be the start of something more sustained for the economy and its markets.
 Only time will tell, but this will be worth watching as events unfold in the coming weeks and months.